 If needed, this Boundary name & the label column that you choose can be changed later.
 A Boundary Name can only be used one time on a domain, and Boundaries cannot be otherwise edited.

-Note: If your Spatial Lens doesn’t appear on the list or you see an error message that “Something went wrong…,” please contact Socrata Support with error message code, and/or a screenshot of the error, along with your domain url and the link to the boundary map that you were trying to configure.
+Note: If your Spatial Lens doesn’t appear on the list or you see an error message that “Something went wrong…,” please contact Data & Insights Support with error message code, and/or a screenshot of the error, along with your domain url and the link to the boundary map that you were trying to configure.
 You may also follow this link for common reasons behind failed spatial lens boundaries.

 Adding the Shape Dataset in Citizen Connect

 Now that you have created your spatial lens, you can use the data in Citizen Connect.
 The first step here will be to log in to the admin panel at admin.finance.socrata.com.
 To add the Shapes Dataset navigate to Dataset Settings > Shapes Dataset.
 Next, click on the + button to Add a Shape Dataset.

 Now enter your dataset domain where your data is hosted.
 The Dataset ID button will have a drop-down where you can select your preconfigured spatial lens.